 Night Stocker

 Night stockers come in after closing to get the store ready for the next day.
-If you like quiet, focused work without customer interaction, this job is ideal.
-It involves unloading deliveries, stocking shelves, organizing backroom inventory, and making sure everything looks clean and full before opening hours.
-Accuracy and attention to detail matter here, especially with labeling, pricing, and product placement.
+The job involves unloading deliveries, stocking shelves, organizing backroom inventory, and making sure everything looks clean and full before opening hours.

-- Break down pallets and organize deliveries in stockroom areas
+- Break down pallets and organize deliveries in the stockroom areas

 - Restocks shelves and ensures correct product placement